6 factors that determine your LTL freight quote

 Working with a freight broker that has negotiated rates with specific carriers can give you a little more predictability when quoting your LTL shipment.
 And some carriers go so far as to negotiate discounted rates exclusive to their business—like Flock Freight!

-Through our Flock network of vetted and experienced carriers, Flock Freight can offer rates to all companies sizes and types that are typically available only to larger businesses.
+Through our Flock network of vetted and experienced carriers, Flock Freight can offer rates to all company sizes and types that are typically available only to larger businesses.
 Plus, the Flock Platform’s proprietary algorithm includes an LTL freight quote calculator that accurately determines your freight class and provides visibility into any required accessorials upfront—leaving no unpleasant surprises come pickup or delivery time.

 Explore multiple rates that fit your budget and delivery timeline—quote your shipment with Flock Freight today.